• Login

 About

 Gershom Gorenberg is an iconoclastic Israeli journalist and historian.
 His latest book is ‘War of Shadows: Codebreakers, Spies and the Secret Struggle to Drive the Nazis from the Middle East.’
-He teaches at the Columbia Graduate School of Journalism and has lectured world-wide at leading universities and for organizations seeking a nuanced view of politics, Mideast affairs and religion.
+He is a contributing writer for The Atlantic, and has lectured world-wide at leading universities and for organizations seeking a nuanced view of politics, Mideast affairs and religion.

 Programs